FAQ on Fluoride and Water Fluoridation

 The "mass medication" argument is also dealt with at length in the report of the Forum on Fluoridation pp 227-238, and more recently in the United Kingdom, by the Nuffield Council on Bioethics (2007), particularly chapters 1, 2, 3 and 7.
 In summary, the consensus from these documents and from the various legal judgments particularly in the United States, seems to be that the "mass medication" argument fails in the case of water fluoridation for a number of reasons but mainly because of the greater common good arising from decreased dental disease.

 Neither is hyrofluosilicic acid considered to be a medicine as outlined below

-"The Irish Medicines Board (IMB) is the competent authority for the licensing of human and veterinary medicines and medical devices in Ireland.
+"The Health Products Regulatory Authority (HPRA), formerly the Irish Medicines Board, is the competent authority for the licensing of human and veterinary medicines and medical devices in Ireland.
 Its role is to protect and enhance public and animal health through ensuring the quality, safety and efficacy of medicinal products available on the Irish market.
-Companies wishing to place medicinal products onto the Irish market must apply to do so to the Irish Medicines Board.
+Companies wishing to place medicinal products onto the Irish market must apply to do so to the HPRA.
 Such applications are then assessed and only approved where the required standards of quality, safety and efficacy are met, in line with the requirements of European [Council Directive 2001/83/EC, as amended] and associated national legislation.
 This legislation addresses the need for licensing of medicinal products for human use but does not address the licensing of individual substances, such as fluoride.